Pylons/SQLAHelper/docs/usage.rst

 with HTTP sessions despite the identical name.
 A session is required when using the ORM, but is not needed for lower-level SQL access.

-A **contextual session** (often called a **Session** with a capital S) is a threadlocal session proxy.
-This means it can be a global variable in multithreaded web servers (which may be processing different requests simultaneously in different threads).
-Externally it looks like a session;
+A **contextual session** (often called a **Session** with a capital S, or a **DBSession**) is a threadlocal session proxy.
+It acts like a session and has the same API, but internally it maintains a separate session for each thread.
-internally it maintains a separate session for each thread.
-(SQLAlchemy
+This allows it to be a golabl variable in multithreaded web applications.
-manual: `contextual session`_.)
+(SQLAlchemy manual: `contextual session`_.)

-A **declarative base** is a class that serves as the superclass of your ORM classes.
-ORM classes correspond to database tables.
-SQLAlchemy has two syntaxes for defining tables and ORM classes.
-A declarative base is needed only when using the "Declarative" syntax.
+A **declarative base** (often called a **Base**) is a common superclass for all your ORM classes.
+An ORM class represents one database table, and is associated with a separate table object.
+An instance of the class represents one record in the table.

 Most SQLAlchemy applications nowadays use all of these.